Read Ludwig Wittgenstein with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Ludwig Wittgenstein becoming a notable philosopher.

-The central claim is this: Ludwig Wittgenstein’s emergence as a notable philosopher can be attributed to several key factors that shaped his intellectual development and the distinctive nature of his contributions to philosophy.
+In plain terms: Ludwig Wittgenstein’s emergence as a notable philosopher can be attributed to several key factors that shaped his intellectual development and the distinctive nature of his contributions to philosophy.

-The added historical insight is that Ludwig Wittgenstein is best read as a method of pressure, not only as a set of theses.
+Ludwig Wittgenstein is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Exceptional Intellectual Environment